 Easier IT management with cloud services

 Cloud service providers use the most modern technologies regarding servers and storage.
-In a cloud infrastructure, IT teams no longer have to plan for the next technology refresh or upgrade a server’s memory or operating system.
+In a cloud computing infrastructure, IT teams no longer have to plan for the next technology refresh or upgrade of a server’s memory or operating system.
 Instead, they can focus on solving more complex problems and create innovative business solutions to support key business outcomes.

-Better Security
+Better security

 Developing a cloud migration strategy is a must

 The importance of a comprehensive cloud migration strategy can’t be overstated.
-If you start migrating your data and/or applications to the cloud without devoting enough time and attention to your cloud strategy, you’ll lose out on many of these benefits.
+If you start migrating your data to the cloud without devoting enough time and attention to your cloud strategy, you’ll lose out on many of these benefits.

 This is because each application and dataset can have different requirements and, as such, may require a different migration approach.
 To avoid the ugly specter of having to move one or more of your applications back out of the cloud and onto your on-premises servers, you’ll want to invest the time needed upfront in developing your cloud adoption strategy.